parsavares/HPCSE_End_Project/README.md

 13. **`eb /home/users/$USER/.local/easybuild/software/EasyBuild/4.9.1/easybuild/easyconfigs/o/OpenFOAM/OpenFOAM-11-foss-2023a.eb --job --job-cores 64 --job-max-walltime 3 --robot --trace`**
     - **Description**: now we do the 11th step for the 11th version of OpenFOAM.
     - **Important**: don't forget to do: 1. `export EASYBUILD_JOB_BACKEND='Slurm'` 2. `export EASYBUILD_PREFIX=$HOME/easybuild` 3. `export EASYBUILD_BUILDPATH=/dev/shm/$USER before doing this line`.

+14. **`module load cae/OpenFOAM/11-foss-2023a`**
+    - **Description**: Loads the OpenFOAM 11 module built with the foss-2023a toolchain, making its commands and environment available.

 Parsa VARES